 Our first day took us to the pyramids, sphinx and Egyptian Museum.
 We were driving through Cairo, oggling at the women riding donkeys, the men on their camels, the carts drawn by donkeys pulling hundreds of kilos (my heart breaks to remember one in particular pulling a broken down car, stumbling every few steps from the strain of it as the owners grinned at us) and carriages drawn by horses fitting right along side the cars.
 Rubbish littered every curb and dung was being swept off the road regularly.
 We later saw Cairo at 6am before anyone was awake and it was spotless.
 Its 18 million population transformed it quickly.
 There were thousands of unfinished buildings without ceilings or walls, yet sporting satellite TV’s and running water.
 Apparently it’s common practice not to finish building a house so you don’t need to pay tax for it.
 And amid all this urban sprawl, the pyramids peaked alongside the sky scrapers, just a casual backdrop of the city.
 When arrived, they were stunning to behold.
 My brother and I explored the Third pyramid, open for tourists for 100EGP (~$16) and took many epic photos, but it saddened me greatly to see the bottle caps and cigarette butts littering the ground around them.
 I think at night the men that hang around/work there just sit around (and on) them drinking and littering.
 We even saw a few names carved into the stones at the base.
 People have actually graffitied one of the seven wonders of the ancient world.
 We also had a very short but exciting camel ride.
 I like to think I was a natural, but in truth, having enough skill to stay on without having someone lead you, and being trusted enough to steer your camel away from oncoming buses (which I did successfully) is hardly skillful.
 Still, Snowpea and I raced Ali Baba and Eugene and creamed them.
 T’was awesome.

 The Sphinx wasn’t as impressive as I had been expecting.
 Apparently he (I always think of him as a her because of the headdress) was carved from one block of stone, but I don’t see how when he’s clearly made of many bricks.
 Maybe they cut up one big stone to make the many bricks.
 I discovered the reason the nose of the Sphinx is missing was because it was chiseled off by a Muslim man a few decades ago who was protesting that the old gods had no power compared to Allah.
 The Sphinx originally faced the rising sun, the sentinel of the Tombs of the Pharoahs of old, the riddler, the omnipotent guardian who gave homage to Ra.
 Now it faces construction work a few hundred meters away as people toil to prevent underwater damage to the area.
 A few hundred meters beyond are shops and apartments and ordinary urban sprawl.
-It’s a little sad that the massive population of Cairo is spilling almost onto the paws of the Sphinx.
+It’s a little sad that the massive population of Cairo is spilling almost onto the paws of the mighty homunculus.

 The Egyptian Museum was rich in treasures, particularly from the tomb of the child king Tutankhamun.
 They were all very ancient, some of which were incredibly interesting, but much of which was just famed for its age.
 The mummies, in particular, were horrifying.
 Human beings with teeth and hair and fingernails, desiccated and wrapped in linen millenia ago.
 Interesting, but still horrifying.
 One of the Ramses’ had hair and linen samples sold on ebay until the Government cottoned on and had them brought them back to the museum.